As Rwandans, Khashoggi’s death remind us Karegeya’s murder & Kayumba’s attempted assassination in South Africa.

 South Africa’s messaging on this exact issue has been less consistent.

 Earlier this year, an Ethiopian national named Gezahegn Gebremeskel was murdered in broad daylight in Johannesburg.
 He was a vocal critic of the Ethiopian government.
-His blame the government for his death, claiming that the night before his murder, he was forcibly ejected from an Ethiopian embassy event; and that, on the same night, he received threatening messages on social media.
+His family blame the government for his death, claiming that the night before his murder, he was forcibly ejected from an Ethiopian embassy event; and that, on the same night, he received threatening messages on social media.
 Tellingly, the murderer made no attempt to rob him of the two expensive cellphones and the R15 000 in cash that he was carrying.

 The South African government has made no comment on the subject whatsoever, even though the circumstantial evidence points to the possibility of a state-sponsored assassination.
 Absolutely no public pressure was put on the Ethiopian government to defend the very serious allegations against them.